-- All players other than the taker and the goalkeepers stand at the center circle of the pitch.
+- All players other than the taker and the goalkeepers stand at the center circle of the field.

-- Each team takes 1 penalty each, then a second each, then a third, etc. up until a winner out of 5 is determined.
+- Each team takes 1 penalty each, then a second each, then a third, etc., until a winner out of 5 is determined.

-- Only players who were on the field at the end of the game are eligible to take a PK.
-Subs or players who were sent off during the game are not permitted to take a PK.
+- Only players on the field at the end of the game are eligible to take a PK.
+Subs or players sent off during the game are not permitted to take a PK.

 - The ball may only be kicked once – there are no rebounds.

-- If the scores are even after the pair of 5 penalties are taken, the shootout goes to sudden death.
+- The shootout goes to sudden death if the scores are even after the pair of 5 penalties are taken.

-Although there is a huge element of skill involved in winning a penalty shootout, due to the “one-chance, one-shot” nature of each penalty, there is quite a bit of luck involved.
+Although a huge element of skill is involved in winning a penalty shootout, due to the “one-chance, one-shot” nature of each penalty, there is quite a bit of luck involved.

-Many finals have been determined by penalty shootouts.
+Penalty shootouts have determined many finals.
 Some of the most notable international competitions decided by PKs are: